-This is where things get interesting: at the intersections of philosophy, language, psychology and biology, Hagstrom explains how words give meaning. “[Ludwig Josef Johann] Wittgenstein… argued that the world we see it is defined and given meaning by the words we choose.
-In short, the world is what we make of it,” he said.
+This is where things get interesting, at the intersections of philosophy, language, psychology and biology, Hagstrom explains how words give meaning, ‘[Ludwig Josef Johann] Wittgenstein….argued that the world we see it is defined and given meaning by the words we choose.
+In short, the world is what we make of it.’

 “As a discipline, it’s not any kind of action that will do, but directed action….Action requires courage, not brashness.
-Our movements and decisions define us: We must be sure to act with deliberation, boldness and persistence.”
+Our movements and decisions define us: We must be sure to act with deliberation, boldness and persistence”. – Ryan Holiday

 In the chaos of investing, as in life, the process provides us a way.
 This process will resonate with the successful long-term investors.

-“If you took our top 15 decisions out, we’d have a pretty average record.
-It wasn’t hyperactivity, but a hell of a lot of patience.”
+“If you took our top fifteen decisions out, we’d have a pretty average record.
+It wasn’t hyperactivity, but a hell of a lot of patience.” — Charlie Munger

-Here, Munger is speaking about directed action, an action requiring courage, not brashness.
-Consider Warren Buffett (Trades, Portfolio)’s purchases of the Washington Post, American Express and Coca-Cola.
+Here Charlie is speaking about directed action, an action requiring courage, not brashness.
+Consider Warren Buffett’s purchases of the Washington Post, Amex and Coca-Cola.
 Did he not act with deliberation, boldness and persistence when prices were below his evaluation of intrinsic value?

-Ryan Holiday describes will by saying: “If perception and action were disciplines of the mind, will is the discipline of the heart and the soul.
-The will is the only thing we control completely, always.”
+Ryan Holiday describes will as; ‘If perception and action were disciplines of the mind, will is the discipline of the heart and the soul.
+The will is the only thing we control completely, always.’

-Stoics believe in accepting events that occur to you that are outside of your control, whether positive or negative and that you have the power (applying perception, action and will) to control how you interpret that experience and your reaction to it.
+Stoics believe in accepting events that occur to you which was outside of your control, whether positive or negative and that you have the power (applying perception, action and will) to control how you interpret that experience and your reaction to it.

 When Buffett speaks to students he tells them to develop their own inner scorecard and not worry about their outer scorecard.
 The inner scorecard is the set of criteria and standards by which a person judges themselves.
-The outer scorecard is a picture of self-worth predicated upon the judgments of others.
+Whereas, the outer scorecard, which is a picture of self-worth predicated upon the judgments of others.
 Why?
 Because temperament is vital to not only being a successful investor but also to life itself.

-Jason Zweig, author and writer of the “Intelligent Investor” column in The Wall Street Journal, intelligently included this quote by Marcus Aurelius at the start of chapter 8 in the book “The Intelligent Investor” by Benjamin Graham.
+Jason Zweig, author and writer of “Intelligent Investor” column in the Wall Street Journal, intelligently included this quote by Marcus Aurelius at the start of chapter 8 in the book Intelligent Investor by Benjamin Graham.

-“The happiness of those want to be popular depends on others; the happiness of those who seek pleasure fluctuates with moods outside their control, but the happiness of the wise grows out of their own free acts.”
+“The happiness of those want to be popular depends on others; the happiness of those who seek pleasure fluctuates with moods outside their control, but the happiness of the wise grows out of their own free acts.”– Marcus Aurelius

 “Tranquility can’t be grasped except by those who have reached an unwavering and firm power of judgment— the rest constantly fall and rise in their decisions, wavering in a state of alternately rejecting and accepting things.
 What is the cause of this back and forth?
 It’s because nothing is clear and they rely on the most uncertain guide— common opinion.”